BEAST-Fitting/beast/docs/install.rst

 ``$ ./run_beast.py -h``

-Now try out a sample BEAST run:
+Now try a sample BEAST run:

 ``$ ./run_beast.py -potf``

-If BEAST is running correctly the code should run without errors and the output should be a plot which looks like this [insert plot here]:
+If BEAST is running correctly there should be no errors and the output should be a plot which looks like this [insert plot here?]: